The Sonny Side of Chér

-The Sonny Side of Chér is the second studio album by American singer-actress Cher, released on March 28, 1966, by Imperial.
-Cher again collaborated with Sonny Bono and Harold Battiste.
-The album is by-and-large a covers album and contains two songs written by Bono.
-The title of the album is a pun on the name of Cher's first husband Sonny Bono.
-Cher's second successful album of the sixties, it was released on CD in 1992 by EMI together with Cher's first album as a 2fer.
-In 1995 EMI re-released this 2fer with the album Chér.
-The last version of the album was released in 2005 only in UK by BGO Records.
-These editions feature a different track order than the original LP.
+The Sonny Side of Chér is the second studio album by American singer-actress Cher, released on March 28, 1966, by Imperial, shortly after the success of her debut album.
+Recorded while she was simultaneously charting as part of the duo Sonny & Cher, the album was produced by Sonny Bono.

+Musically, the album follows the formula of its predecessor, combining rearranged cover versions with new songs written by Bono.
+Its track list draws from contemporary folk and pop standards, incorporating influences from French chanson alongside American and international material.
+Notably, the record includes "Bang Bang (My Baby Shot Me Down)" which became Cher's first solo top-ten hit.

+Upon release, The Sonny Side of Chér received mixed critical responsess.
+Commercially, the album charted in both the United States and the United Kingdom, while the single "Bang Bang (My Baby Shot Me Down)" became one of the most successful songs of Cher's 1960s output.

 Background and production

 After the success of her previous album, Cher quickly recorded another album.
 The Sonny Side of Chér was in the chart with the second studio album of Sonny & Cher, The Wondrous World of Sonny & Cher.
 The album follows the same formula of the previous album with rearranged covers and new songs written by Bono.
 The Sonny Side of Chér was overall less successful than the previous release, but produced bigger hits than the first album did.
 It contains Cher's first solo Top Ten hit, the Bono-penned song "Bang Bang (My Baby Shot Me Down)".
 With "Bang Bang", Cher was definitively settled in the American pop culture.
 The album also had two songs with French influence, "A Young Girl" and "Our Day Will Come" and Edith Piaf's famous "Milord".

 Like her previous album All I Really Want to Do, Cher covered one song written and performed by Bob Dylan, "Like a Rolling Stone".

 The album also included Tom Jones' "It's Not Unusual", the popular song "Our Day Will Come" and "The Girl from Ipanema".
 Other covers are "A Young Girl" and "Ol' Man River" (which shows the huge vocal power Cher already had on this early album).